CodingWCal/web-design-projects/README.md

-Collection of my various web design projects including emphasis on developing front-end practices and popular site recreations/mock-ups.
+Collection of my various web design projects with emphasis on developing front-end styling practices and popular site recreations/mock-ups.